LindySez | Recipes

 A head of fresh cauliflower ready to be riced.

-1. Remove all green leaves from a fresh head of cauliflower and cut it in half.
-(Half a head makes enough cauliflower rice to serve 4 as a side dish.
-Store the remaining half, covered, in the refrigerator for future use.)
+Remove the green leaves from the cauliflower and cut it in half.
+Half a head of cauliflower will make enough cauliflower rice to serve about four as a side dish.
+Save the remaining half for another use.

 A head of cauliflower cut into pieces ready to be riced.